Homeless families to get option on Western Avenue

 That’s exactly what brings Trey to Sioux Falls today, donating all of his time and talent to help raise money for a local grassroots nonprofit.

-Trey says he found Call to Freedom online and was initially drawn in by the organization’s name and found they have a shared passion to end human trafficking.
+Trey says he found Call to Freedom online and was initially drawn in by the organization’s name and found they have a shared passion for ending human trafficking.

 He has this amazing gift of music and he’s taking that gift and he’s sewing it into the mission of Call to Freedom.